Temporary Changes to Visitor Policies

 Fairfield Medical Center Main Campus Inpatient Visitation

 One visitor per patient is permitted at Fairfield Medical Center during the hours of 7 a.m. to 7 p.m.
 This visitor needs to be the same person for the visitation day.
-Patients in semi-private rooms are not permitted visitors.
+If a patient is being admitted after the approved visitation hours, the emergency department team is permitted to allow one visitor on the inpatient unit during this admission process.

 Visitation exceptions are being made for the following patients at Fairfield Medical Center: